GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/demo_imaging.rst

 To get ourselves oriented and get a feel for how data is processed with DRAGONS, we will run a full reduction on our sample data.
-The full tutorial using this data can be found at `<https://dragons.readthedocs.io/projects/niriimg-drtutorial/en/release-2.1.x/index.html>`_.
+The full tutorial using this data can be found at `<https://dragons.readthedocs.io/projects/niriimg-drtutorial/en/stable/index.html>`_.

-Here, we go through the steps with a bit less discussion than in the full tutorial as we already cover most aspects in greater details in this workshop through the hands-on exercises.
+Here, we go through the steps with a bit less discussion than in the full tutorial as the purpose is simply to provide some context and an idea of a typical data reduction flow to those who have not experience it before.

 The observations are of an extended source, a nearby galaxy.
 The instrument used is NIRI.
 The science sequence is a series of dithers on target with full